 In another, participants who drank 10 ounces (300 mL) of an anthocyanin drink daily saw a drop in blood pressure that was maintained for up to 6 hours.
 The study included participants from all age groups and all saw a drop in blood pressure, however this was most significant in older adults3Anthocyanin-rich plum juice reduces ambulatory blood pressure but not acute cognitive function in younger and older adults: a pilot crossover dose-timing study.
 PubMed.

 I do recommend this hibiscus tea recipe.
 There is nothing better than making your own tea and knowing it is going to benefit your health!
 It’s easy to make and it’s absolutely delicious.
-And it is effective for those wishing to treat high blood pressure naturally.
+And it is one of the natural remedies that is very effective for those wishing to treat high blood pressure naturally.

 The Hibiscus Recipe For Iced Tea.